khozzy/hugo-blog/content/posts/2_iceberg_intro/index.md

 ---
 ## Why it matters? 🚀
 - Data Lakes architecture draws very clear line between data storage and computation.
 It faciliates easier switch between different providers.
-- Lower the bills by packing the storage layer with full-fledged database-like features.
+- Pay less by packing the storage layer with full-fledged database-like features.
-- Data gravity?
+- Affect Data gravity?

-## Your levarage
+## Your levarage 🃏
 - Problems when using Hive and distributed object storage for processing huge amounts of data,
-- Setup local research environment using [MinIO](https://min.io/) as data layer and both Apache Spark and Trino as the query engines,
+- Template for setting up local research environment using [MinIO](https://min.io/) as data layer and both Apache Spark and Trino as the query engines.

 ---